tom-draper/api-analytics/README.md

 ## Development

 This project is still in the early stages of development, with some bugs that still need to be ironed out.
-Therefore, API Analytics is currently not recommended production servers or APIs that handle with a high-volume of traffic (>100,000 requests/hour).
+Therefore, API Analytics is currently not recommended for production servers or APIs that handle with a high-volume of traffic (>100,000 requests/hour).

 Any issues or pull requests are very welcome.